abhi298/Online-Credit-Card-Management-System/README.md

 Cyber-Credit-Card-System

-This is a Mini-Project in Java.
+This is a Project in Java.
 Title : Cyber Credit Card System.

 It creates a Payment Gateway to make online transactions.
 User needs to be a member of this Cyber Credit Card System to use the facility.